wp-plugins/tg29359-taxonomy-widget/readme.txt

 == Changelog ==

 = 0.0.5 =
-* Fixed the bug that using more than one instance of this widget as dropdowns, some of the dropdowns can not jump to the selected taxonomy archives.
+* Fixed the bug that using two or more instances of this widget as dropdowns on a page, some of the dropdowns can not jump to the selected taxonomy archives.

 = 0.0.4 =
 * Changed 'Custom Select Taxonomy:' to 'Replace "Select Taxonomy" of dropdown to:'